-- The Government's 'JobKeeper' program paid eligible employers a subsidy of \$1500 per fortnight for each eligible employee kept on the payroll between 30th March and 27th September reducing to \$1200 per fortnight (with a new lower rate of \$750 for people who had been working part-time before the pandemic) at the beginning of October last year and then to \$1000 from the beginning of January this year - 'JobKeeper' ended on 28th March (as foreshadowed), which Treasury initially estimated may have resulted in 100-150,000 job losses (pushing the unemployment rate up by 3/4 -1 pc pt assuming an unchanged participation rate) - The number of people counted as 'employed' but working zero hours for 'economic reasons' rose by 2K (to a still low 59K), but there was a much larger increase (of 899K) in the number of people working zero hours for 'other reasons' which is probably due to Easter and school holidays, but was nonetheless much larger than in other recent years (2015 and 2018) when these holidays co-incided with the April LFS it is possible that some people who took leave during this period reported themselves as 'not in the labour force'
+- The Government's 'JobKeeper' program paid eligible employers a subsidy of \$1500 per fortnight for each eligible employee kept on the payroll between 30th March and 27th September reducing to \$1200 per fortnight (with a new lower rate of \$750 for people who had been working part-time before the pandemic) at the beginning of October last year and then to \$1000 from the beginning of January this year - Employer eligibility (by reference to the decline in their revenues since March last year) was also re-tested at the beginning of last October and again in January, resulting in declines in the number of eligible employers (see next slide) - 'JobKeeper' ended on 28th March (as foreshadowed), which Treasury has estimated may result in 100-150,000 job losses (pushing the unemployment rate up by /4 -1 pc pt assuming an unchanged participation rate) ... - ... although these job losses and increased unemployment should prove temporary given the strong momentum in employment growth, high level of job vacancies (see slide 103) and a lack of competition for jobs from migrants (slide 86)